-Nancy Appleton, PhD., author of “Lick the Sugar Habit” has put together a comprehensive list of the numerable health effects sugar contributes to.
-Some of these health effects are not by eating sugar moderately over a long period of time, but occur directly after eating any amount of sugar.
+Nancy Appleton, PhD, author of “Lick the Sugar Habit” has put together a comprehensive list of the numerable health effects associated with sugar.
+Some of these health effects are not by eating sugar moderately over a long period of time but occur directly after eating any amount of sugar.

 This list was the turning point that moved me into a natural, whole food, sugar free diet.
 When I create desserts, I use a blend of xylitol, steviaand sometimes coconut sugar, which has a low glycemic index rating.
 Give a quick look through this list, share it with others and start thinking…is sugar worth it?
 I don’t think so.
 There are too many natural options to create the same sweetening effect, that I haven’t looked at sugar in a couple of years.

 The 76 Dangers of Sugar

 Sugar can suppress your immune system and impair your defenses against infectious disease.